 Ms. Jeka is a resident of Somerville, Massachusetts.
 She earned her J.D. from Boston College Law School and her B.A. in political science cum laude from Boston College.
 She is admitted to practice law in Massachusetts.

 Sarah served as Director of Religious Education at the Church of the Redeemer, Director of Village Residences at Pine Manor College and as a teacher at several schools located nationally and locally.
 She provides pastoral care at the Church of the Redeemer and serves as President of the Alumni Council of Pine Manor College among other community activities.

-John is the principal of Cupples Associates Consultinga consulting practice specializing in services to leadership of healthcare organizations including planning, governance effectiveness, electronic medical records strategies enterprise alignment and process improvement strategies.
+John is the founder and former principal of Cupples Associates Consulting, a consulting practice specializing in services to leadership of healthcare organizations including planning, governance effectiveness, electronic medical records strategies enterprise alignment and process improvement strategies.
+He recently retired as principal.
 Previous to this he has served as President, Spaulding Rehabilitation Hospital, Executive Vice President of Hebrew Senior Life and Vice President Brigham and Women’s Hospital.
-John chairs Rogerson’s CEO Search Committee.
+John chairs Rogerson’s Governance Committee.